Updated: 2025/Nov/16

 Undefined (may cause the program to crash).

-conversion state, instead of ps mentioned in this manual
+the conversion state, instead of ps mentioned in this

--lc) never changes the internal state of wcsrtombs(), which
+(libc, -lc) never changes the internal state of

-is initialized at startup time of the program.
+wcsrtombs(), which is initialized at startup time of

 RETURN VALUES

-Number of bytes stored in the array pointed to by s, except
+0, or positive Number of bytes stored in the array pointed to by s,

-for a nul byte.
-There are no cases that the value returned
+except for a NUL byte.
+There are no cases that the

-is greater than n (unless s is a null pointer).
-If the
+value returned is greater than n (unless s is a NULL

 (size_t)-1 pwcs points to a string containing an invalid wide